Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: DERIVATION OF THREE-BAND EFFECTIVE HAMILTONIAN

-\section{DERIVATION OF Three-band EFFECTIVE HAMILTONIAN}
+\section{DERIVATION OF THREE-BAND EFFECTIVE HAMILTONIAN}

-We derive the three-band effective model from continuum model Eq.(S8) at the Brillouin corners(in Fig.\ref{fig:figS2}~(a)).
-First we consider the case $U_c(\bm{r})=0$ and $U_v(\bm{r})=0$.
-Because the three corners of moir\'{e} Brillouin are connected by the superlattice reciprocal vectors, using the plane waves $|\bm{k}\rangle=e^{i\bm{k}\cdot \bm{r}}$, the effective Hamiltonian near $\pm \bm{K}$ is written as:
+In this Appendix section, we derive the three-band effective model from continuum model Eq.~(\ref{EqA8}) at the Brillouin corners (in Fig.\ref{fig:figS2}~(a)).
+First we consider the case of $U_c(\bm{r})=0$ and $U_v(\bm{r})=0$.
+Because the three corners of moir\'{e} Brillouin are connected by the superlattice reciprocal vectors, using the plane waves $|\bm{k}\rangle=e^{i\bm{k}\cdot \bm{r}}$, the effective Hamiltonian near $\pm \bm{K}$ is written as

 where $\epsilon_0=-\hbar^2|K|^2/(2m^*),v=\hbar^2|K|/m^*$.
 For the moir\'{e} potential $U_v(\bm{r})$,

 For the gauge field term,